CaptainLevi4u/Sentiment-Analysis-Project-Using-LSTM/README.md

 🚀 Try GRU and compare performance
 🚀 Fine-tune a Transformer model (BERT)
 🚀 Deploy the model as a REST API
-🚀 Build a Streamlit web app for live predictions
 🚀 Apply the pipeline to Arabic sentiment datasets

 Reusable model for future sentiment analysis tasks.